 - Attain a 2.00 cumulative GPA in all work completed at Concordia; maintain a 2.25 cumulative GPA in their major; and maintain a 2.0 cumulative GPA in their minor.
-The following are exceptions: - Religious Education majors must earn a 2.50 cumulative GPA and maintain a 2.50 GPA in the major. - Elementary School Curriculum, Middle School Curriculum, Secondary School Curriculum and Special Education majors must earn a 2.75 cumulative GPA, and a 2.75 GPA in the major based on all courses attempted at any college including Concordia. - Earn a minimum of 39 upper-level credit hours (courses beginning with a "3" or "4"). - Earn a minimum of 45 credit hours in residence. - Earn a minimum of 128 total credit hours. - Earn 12 upper-level credit hours in major in residence. - Earn nine (9) credit hours for a minor in residence.

-- Complete all of the specific course requirements outlined on the degree plan.
-Valid completion of the Collegiate Assessment of Academic Proficiency () exam.
-The Exam is offered free of charge during the fall and spring semesters. - Register for the appropriate graduation course during published registration times as shown in the Academic Calendar.
+The following are exceptions: - Religious Education majors must earn a 2.50 cumulative GPA and maintain a 2.50 GPA in the major. - Elementary School Curriculum, Middle School Curriculum, Secondary School Curriculum and Special Education majors must earn a 2.75 cumulative GPA, and a 2.75 GPA in the major based on all courses attempted at any college including Concordia. - Earn a minimum of 27 upper-level credit hours (128 credit hour degree); - Earn a minimum of 26 upper-level credit hours (124 credit hour degree); or - Earn a minimum of 25 upper-level hours (120 credit hour degree) - Earn a minimum of 32 credit hours in residence. - Earn a minimum of 120 total credit hours. - Earn 12 upper-level credit hours in major in residence. - Earn nine (9) credit hours for a minor in residence. - Complete all of the specific course requirements outlined on the degree plan. - Register for the appropriate graduation course during published registration times as shown in the Academic Calendar.